StringManolo/SMBSE/README.md

 ### What i want it to in future:
 + More functionality realted to special storage folders.
 + Include small reference tutorials to each language folder.
-+ Autoupadate and version tracker
++ Autoupadate and version tracker.
-+
++ Dependency Manager.